AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 ### Cumulative conversions {#cumulative-conversions}

 This view provides a detailed breakdown of the conversion events you choose to measure in a tabular format.
+Results are calculated at the **Campaign ID** level.
 The table includes:

 * **Conversion event**: Name of each conversion event you are tracking.
-* **Conversion count**: Total count of conversions that occurred for each event.
+* **Conversion count**: Total count of conversions that occurred for each event, across all placements associated with the Campaign ID.
-* **Estimated revenue**: Estimated value attributed to each conversion event.
+* **Conversion value(s)**: Value attributed to each conversion event, across all placements associated with the Campaign ID.

 Review this table to evaluate the effectiveness of your campaign in driving the desired actions.